ThatArhamGuy/arham/content/posts/the-business-enviorment.md

 - Dynamic.
 	Business Enviroment are not static, they keep on changing.
 Entry in new markets, new products, New technology, Entry of New Competitors.
 - Uncertainity.
+	A business enviorment is very uncertain due to frequent changes in factors.
+	Eg. Changes in Technology and Fashion
+- Relativity
+	Business enviroment is relative in nature, it changes from country to country, and from region to region.
+	Eg. Saree demand is there in Indian but not in China,
+- Mutual Dependence
+	In a Business Enviorments various organizations are depended on each other.
+Economic Factors influences Non-Economic Factors.
+- Non-Controllable
+	The Factors affecting a business is largely non controllable by a single business.